rust-diplomat/diplomat/book/src/structs.md

 Enums exposed via Diplomat must be simple C-like enums.
 Structs may only contain fields which are [allowed](./types.md).

 In C++ the structs are translated to simple structs and the enums become simple enum classes.
-In JS the structs become classes with getters, and the enums are exposed as strings that get converted at the boundary.
+In JS the structs become objects with fields, and the enums are exposed as strings that get converted at the boundary.

 # `diplomat::enum_convert`